Citrix Virtual Apps and Desktops

 Remove a VM

-Remove a VM using the Full configuration interface
+Remove a VM using Web Studio

 1. Select and right-click the VM.